New York City woman killed by great white shark off Maine coast

 WATCH: Maine officials discuss deadly shark attack

-Maine Marine Patrol said a witness saw the woman swimming off the shore of Bailey Island when she was injured in what appeared to be a shark attack.
+Maine Marine Patrol said a witness saw the woman swimming about 20 yards from shore when she was injured in what appeared to be a shark attack just before 3:30 p.m.

+Two kayakers helped Holowach get to shore and an ambulance provided further assistance, but she was pronounced dead at the scene.

+There has only been one recorded unprovoked shark attack in Maine, which occurred 10 years ago near Eastport and involved a porbeagle shark.

 RELATED | Shark sightings off Long Island sparks beaches to close